donomii/racketprogs/code_test/solution.md

 # The long solution

-The short solution works in cases where we don't get to prepare the data structure ourselves, perhaps because we are getitng it from a framework or another module.
+The short solution works in cases where we don't get to prepare the data structure ourselves, perhaps because we are getting it from a framework or another module.
 I'd still prefer to modify that module, but that depends on the circumstances.

 If we can prepare the data structure ourselves, I would choose a different graph structure that would allow me to return answers in O(1) time.